-When we first moved into what is now Brightham House Boutique Bed & Breakfast there wasn’t just the house that needed transforming and bringing back to life, there was also the courtyard garden too.
+When we first moved in to what is now Brightham House Boutique Bed & Breakfast there wasn’t just the house that needed transforming and bringing back to life, it was the courtyard garden too.

-As you can see (photos below) the garden hadn’t been cared for many years, it was a bit overgrown and needed someone with green fingers.
-With the help of friends and family the garden was cleared of all the over grown plants, ivy and unwanted shrubs to revel a lovely big stonewalled enclosed garden and lots of space.
+As you can see (photos below) the garden hadn’t been cared for many years, it was overgrown and needed someone with green fingers.
+With the help of friends and family the garden was cleared of all the overgrown plants, ivy and unwanted shrubs.
+It reveled a lovely big stonewalled enclosed garden and lots of space.

-3 years on the garden has really taken shape (see photo’s below) During lockdown the garden designs that Alistair imagined began to come to life, and we where able to complete the Japanese koi pond.
-The wood-fired hot tub now sits nicely amongst the bamboo, along with extra outdoor seating and shading for the parasols.
-The garden now also spills into the carpark, where there is a wall of succulents, olive trees, trailing rosemary and a beautiful basil tree.
+3 years on the garden has really taken shape (see photo’s below).
+During lockdown the garden designs that Alistair imagined began to come to life.
+We where able to complete a Japanese koi pond too.
+The wood-fired hot tub now sits nicely amongst the bamboo, along with extra outdoor seating and shading from the parasols.
+The garden now also spills into the carpark, where there is a wall of succulents, olive trees, trailing rosemary finished off with a beautiful basil tree.

-As they say “To plant a garden is to believe in tomorrow”
+They say “To plant a garden is to believe in tomorrow.”